Mount Compass, South Australia: Compass Cup

 Since 1973, Mount Compass has hosted the country's only Cow Race, the Compass Cup.
 Originally conceived by the late Marcy Stewart as a way to bring together the surrounding communities, it has become a regional institution that attracts thousands of visits to the town over the weekend.

 Mount Compass Golf Course

 The Mount Compass Golf Course (formerly known as Fleurieu Golf Course) was constructed in the late 1990s by the late Alan Bennetts.
 The 18 hole, Par 72 course is approximately 6,100 metres long.

 The course was designed by Brian and Neil Crafter (Golf Strategies), and is links style, laid across gently undulating land, with 89 bunkers and some water features including the feature Par 3 12th hole.

-The course includes a generous practise driving range, putting green and facilities including a bar and restaurant with panoramic vistas across the course and surrounding foothills.
+The course includes a generous practice driving range, putting green, and facilities including a bar and restaurant with panoramic vistas across the course and surrounding foothills.

 The course was acquired by Capitoline Property Pty Ltd in 2016 and has since been upgraded, resulting in its inclusion in the Australian Golf Digest top 100 courses in Australia.